Previous Page Next Page

 A client living in an HCS group home and attending a vocational workshop on weekdays is an example of a facility contracting with a business.

-The facility where the client lives or through which the client receives services is the resource when a PI intake is generated.
+The intake specialist selects the facility where the client lives or through which the client receives services as the resource when he or she completes a PI intake.

 If an incident occurred at the contracted business, and the reporter does not know the name of the facility where the client lives or through which the client receives services, the intake specialist follows standard procedures for PI Facility reports.

-The intake specialist does not complete an I&R Referred to HHSC if the report generates any of the following:
+The intake specialist does not complete an additional I&R Referred to HHSC if he or she is completing any of the following:

 See 6638 Resource Is Unknown or Not Found.